Proven-Paradox/shaper-system/Handbook.md

 Effect: You gain Taunt.
 Description: You provide cover for nearby allies.
 This can be physically standing between them and danger, yelling or making noise so that enemies pay attention to you, or similar actions.

+#### Purge
+Auxiliary
+Action: Minor
+Prerequisites: None
+Range: Medium
+Targets: 1 Enemy
+Cost: 2 MP
+Effect: Choose one of the following -
+* Reduce the target's Buff/Debuff track by 1, to a minimum of 0.
+* Remove the target's current Ward.
+* Reduce the target's buff/debuff track by 2, to a minimum of 0.
+Description: You strip a foe of their advantages.
+This could be countering an opponent's enchantments, hacking into an opponent's systems to hinder performance, disrupting your foe's concentration, or other such measures to undermine advantages.

 #### Quick Strike
 Attack [Skilled]
 Action: Minor